The Gospel of the Kingdom

 God’s kingdom is not from/of this world (cf. John 18:36), but God was beginning to bring his kingdom rule on earth as in heaven (cf. Matthew 6:10).
 But God has not yet brought the fullness of his kingdom into the world, nor has God raised the dead and pronounced final judgment, but Jesus is…

-- A sign of God’s kingdom power through Jesus to conquer the evil kingdoms of this world.
-He came to destroy the works of the devil.
-What God has done in Jesus is especially a sign against the evil powers of Satan’s domain of darkness.
-It is a sign against Satan and death - the greatest enemies of God’s kingdom.
+A. A sign of God’s kingdom power through Jesus to conquer Satan’s reign of darkness in and over this world.
+Jesus came to destroy the works of the devil.
 In Jesus, God is making a loud statement that the gates of hell will not prevail over him, nor the one who has the power over death, nor those who choose to wield death and injustice against others for their own good (cf. Psalm 2; 110; Daniel 2; 7; Matthew 28:18; Acts 17:30-31; Hebrews 2:5-9; 10:12-14; 1 John 3:8).